ResearchScientist/Notes-Project-Management/Project-Lifecycle/3-Execute/1-Track.md

 Additionally, after a significant change such as a change in scope or team member role reassignments set a timeout to allow team members to reevaluate the plan, adjust the plan, and acclimate themselves to the new change.

+Make sure to document these changes in the [Project Charter](../../Tooling/Project%20Charter.md).
 # Dependencies

 - Internal : related tasks within the same project